-Oral tests are conducted during a period before the main examination session.
-Materials for the test are dispatched to Centres before this period, and once these have been opened, the tests must be conducted as soon as possible.
-After the tests, the Centre must send back to ECOS the recorded CDs for moderation before the advertised deadline.
+Oral exams are conducted during a period before the main examination session.
+Materials for the exam are dispatched to Centres before this period, and once these have been opened, the exams must be conducted as soon as possible.
+After the exams, the Centre must send back to ECESWA the recorded CDs for moderation before the advertised deadline.